phpDocumentor/phpDocumentor/docs/references/phpdoc/types.rst

         that it is possible that true or false may be returned instead of an instance of the other type.

+**self**
-13. **self**, the element to which this type applies is of the same Class, or any of its children, as which the documented element is originally contained.
+    the element to which this type applies is of the same Class, or any of its children, as which the documented element is originally contained.